South African Class NG6 4-4-0: Industrial

 Several Lawleys were sold into private use with some surviving in service until 1957, often being sold or resold between users.
 Known users were, amongst others, Premier Portland Cement in Bulawayo, the Rhodesian Native Timber Concessions at Gwaai, the Cam and Motor Mine at Gatooma, the Selukwe Peak Light Railway of the Selukwe Chrome Mine, the Lupane Forest Estates, the Igusi Saw Mills and the Arcturus Mine east of Salisbury, all these in Rhodesia.
 In South Africa, some went to the Zebediela citrus plantations in the northern Transvaal.

 Works numbers

 Since frames, boilers and tenders were exchanged between locomotives during the process of building nine serviceable locomotives from the thirteen which were purchased from Bamboo Creek in 1915, the original identities of these locomotives were not always accurately recorded.
 The Lawley locomotive models, builders and works numbers are listed in the table, which includes the engine numbers of those SAR locomotives of which the Beira Railway engine numbers are known.

 Preservation

 Two locomotives have been restored to running condition at the Sandstone Estates near Ficksburg in the Free State.
 One is Falcon F2 no. BR7, later SAR no. NG106, which was restored by Sandstone as no. BR7 in the original green Beira Railway livery, while the other is Falcon F4 no. BR25, later SAR no. NG97, which was restored in the black SAR livery.

+Two Falcon F4 (27 & 28) are in the Vale of Rheidol Museum Collection.